MLRichter/receptive_field_analysis_toolbox/README.md

 ### A quick primer on the Receptive Field

-To understand how it works, we first need to understand what a receptive field is, and it affects what the network is doing.
+To understand how it works, we first need to understand what a receptive field is, and it's effect on what the network is learning to detect.
 Every layer in a (convolutional) neural network has a receptive field.
 It can be considered the "field of view" of this layer.
 In more precise terms, we define a receptive field as the area influencing the output of a single position of the convolutional kernel.
 Here is a simple, 1-dimensional example:
 ![rf.PNG](https://github.com/MLRichter/receptive_field_analysis_toolbox/blob/main/images/rf.PNG?raw=true)
-As you can see, the first layer of this simple architecture can only evaluate the information the input pixels directly under his kernel, which has a size of three pixels.
-Of course, in most convolutional neural architectures, this kernel would be a square area, since most CNN-models process images.
+As you can see, the first layer of this simple architecture can only ever "see" the information the input pixels directly under it's kernel, in this scenario 3 pixels.
-Another observation we can make from this example is that the receptive field size is actually expanding from layer to layer.
-This is happening, because the consecutive layers also have kernel sizes greater than 1 pixel, which means that they combine multiple adjacent positions on the feature map into a single position in their output, expanding the receptive field of the previous layer in the process.
+Another observation we can make from this example is that the receptive field size is expanding from layer to layer This is happening, because the consecutive layers also have kernel sizes greater than 1 pixel, which means that they combine multiple adjacent positions on the feature map into a single position in their output.
 In other words, every consecutive layer adds additional context to each feature map position by expanding the receptive field.
 This ultimately allows networks to go from detecting small and simple patterns to big and very complicated ones.